Sustainability

 Our material

 Generating most materials generates carbon emissions and other pollutants.
 However wood is grown by trees and our local timber has required minimal energy to extract and get to our workshop.
-It is also renewable.
+It is also renewable and sometimes even regenerative.
 We work with a variety of sustainable Scottish hard-woods.
 We sometimes start with a standing tree and we source oak from our collectively owned, local bluebell wood where we fell and mill as part of a sustainable woodland management plan, designed to increase bio-diversity and the overall health of the woodland.
-Carefully managing our woodland and felling a few carefully selected trees improves the health and resilience of the remaining trees and wider woodland.
+Carefully managing our woodland, and felling a few carefully selected trees improves the health and resilience of the remaining trees, and wider woodland.
 This timber would normally be considered firewood grade but we have elevated this humble material through our innovative design and craftsmanship.
 We also use Perthshire grown oak, ash and cherry felled and milled on a micro-scale by other Scottish tree surgeons and saw-millers.
 The process is skilled and time-consuming but is part of good custody of our precious native woodland resource.
 Having a continuous local supply of timber underpins our business.

 It has really helped develop our furniture making process to be very close to the felling and milling.
 It has stimulated experimentation in the richly coloured, small section, characterful oak and has influenced our design.
 Angus works with local tree surgeons and saw-millers to prepare the tree as efficiently as possible for our unique combination of furniture making processes.
 This reduces transport miles, supports highly skilled local people, and celebrates our local timber and woodland.